PED2005 : Systems Pharmacology (Inactive)

 The module aims to provide you with:

-• a knowledge and understanding of several major body systems
+• a knowledge and understanding of the physiological control of several major body systems

 Outline Of Syllabus

 The module covers five major systems (themes) including the central nervous system, respiratory, gastrointestinal, endocrine system and inflammation/infection.
 Each theme describes the cellular and physiological control of that system in both health and disease states.
 The mechanism of action of drug classes used in the treatment of each disease state are then described as well as possible side effects and their causes.
 CNS and Endocrine themes are supported by a revision seminar and the gastrointestinal theme is supported by one computer aided learning (CAL) programme and three in vitro practicals.